ssanden-gaig/python-simple/README.md

-# python-simple-cartodemo
+# A very silly Python demo application

-Simple Python App used with Cartographer/ArgoCD and Crossplane
+Simple Python App used for various testing with ArtgoCD, Crossplane, etc